intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 users, e.g., with regards to support for intermittent connectivity.

-The relationships between different system components and the impact of various detailed design choices in network is not always apparent.
+The relationships between different system components and the impact of various detailed design choices in networks is not always apparent.
 A local change in one node may have an impact in other nodes.
 When considering environmental sustainability, in most cases the overall system impact is what counts more than local impacts.
 Of